apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Taking Butobarbital with 6Ipzocin 30 mg Injection 1 ml can increase the risk of side effects.
+Taking Fluphenazine with 6Ipzocin 30 mg Injection 1 ml can increase the risk of serious side effects.

 How to manage the interaction:

-Co-administration of 6Ipzocin 30 mg Injection 1 ml with Butobarbital can possibly result in an interaction, but it can be taken if your doctor has advised it.
-However, if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment contact your doctor immediately.
-Do not stop using any medications without first talking to your doctor.
+Although there is a possible interaction between 6Ipzocin 30 mg Injection 1 ml and Fluphenazine, but can be taken together if prescribed by a doctor.
+However, consult a doctor if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment.
+Do not discontinue any medications without consulting your doctor.

 Severe